-378. DEFENDANTS THOMAS and NAGLICH have established a policy or custom that permits ADOC employees and contractors to engage in retaliatory action against prisoners who exercise their first amendment rights to communicate with counsel and file complaints regarding conditions of confinement.
-DEFENDANTS THOMAS and NAGLICH act recklessly and with deliberate indifference with regard to permitting ADOC employees and contractors to engage in retaliatory action against these prisoners.
-Moreover, DEFENDANTS THOMAS and NAGLICH knew, or should have known, that ADOC employees would act unlawfully by subjecting these prisoners to retaliatory treatment and failed to stop them.
+396. The OFFICIAL CAPACITY DEFENDANTS have established a policy or custom that permits ADOC employees and contractors to engage in retaliatory action against prisoners who exercise their first amendment rights to communicate with counsel and file complaints regarding conditions of confinement.
+The OFFICIAL CAPACITY DEFENDANTS act recklessly and with deliberate indifference with regard to permitting ADOC employees and contractors to engage in retaliatory action against these prisoners.
+Moreover, the OFFICIAL CAPACITY DEFENDANTS knew, or should have known, that ADOC employees would act unlawfully by subjecting these prisoners to retaliatory treatment and failed to stop them.